Responsibilities of the Faculty Member

 Calendar

-The fiscal years for the University extend from September 1 through August 31.
-In most divisions (except certain professional schools, where slightly different schedules obtain) the regular teaching year consists of two terms, beginning in early September and mid-January, respectively.
-The summer sessions conducted by the various divisions occur for the most part during the period from May to August.
+The fiscal year for the University extends from September 1 through August 31.
+In most schools or colleges (except certain professional schools, where slightly different schedules obtain) the regular teaching year consists of two terms, beginning in early September and mid-January, respectively.
+The summer sessions conducted by the various schools or colleges occur for the most part during the period from May through August.
 The University also offers a January Term Session.
 The calendars published in the University-wide and individual school bulletins will cite specific dates for each academic year conforming to local variations.
 This information is also available online.
 The annual Commencement exercises are normally held in May.

 It is incumbent upon the individual faculty member whose particular courses are described therein to inform the departmental executive officer of all essential changes that may necessitate a revision of the course description in the published materials.